USMC Sword Manual Procedures

 USMC Sword Manual Procedures are commonly used in the Marine Corps.
-Marines considered Non-commissioned Officers (NCO) as well as Staff Non-Commissioned Officers (SNCO) may find themselves having to perform "Sword Manual", which is a stationary drill.
+Marines considered Non-commissioned Officers (NCO) as well as Staff Non-Commissioned Officers (SNCO) may find themselves having to perform the "Sword Manual", which is a stationary drill.

 Description

 Most Marines that fall under the category of NCO or SNCO will be mandated to take a leadership course.
 Part of these courses require Marines to complete multiple drills.
-One of those drills is Sword Manual.
+One of those drills is the Sword Manual.